Seattle Plumbing, Sewer, & Heating

 Aging sewer lines

-Older pipes lose structural support over time.
-They can settle unevenly in the ground.
+Older pipes lose structural support and can settle unevenly.

 Heavy ground pressure

-Driveways, vehicles, or construction can put weight on the soil above the pipe, pushing sections downward.
+Driveways, vehicles, or construction above the pipe can push sections downward.

 Root intrusion

-Roots don’t just block pipes.
-They can also shift the surrounding soil and affect how the pipe sits.
+Roots can shift surrounding soil and affect pipe alignment.

 Water erosion around the pipe

-The thing is… once that dip forms, it doesn’t correct itself.
-It just keeps collecting more water and debris.
+Once a dip forms, it doesn’t self-correct.
+It continues collecting water and debris.

 Signs of This Problem